raspdevpy/ccdoc/guide/Timeout/userRemoveTimeout.md

 # $userRemoveTimeout

-Remove timeout on a user, so he can talk
+Removes a timeout from a user.

 ## Usage